barbinbrad/openpilot-101/README.md

 }
 ```

-The `enabled` determines whether we should override the acceleration and steering, and `frame` determines how often the message should be sent.
+The `enabled` property determines whether we should override the acceleration and steering, and `frame` determines how often the message should be sent.
 The car controllers are quite different depending on the manufacturer and underlying hardware.
 But here is a simple example of a car controller creating gas and brake commands using the `actuators.accel` value:

 ```python
 # selfdrive/car/honda/carcontroller.py